 Alex led England U16, U18 and U20 to Grand Slams and signed his first professional contract for Newcastle Falcons at the age of 17.

 He stayed with them until 2011, playing in eight Premiership matches, before appearing at Number 8 for two seasons with London Irish and adding another 18 Premiership games.
-Alex has joined the England Sevens group for 2013-14, adding extra resources to the squad, and played in the past two tournaments in Tokyo and Hong Kong.
+Alex joined the England Sevens group for 2013-14, adding extra resources to the squad, and played in the past two tournaments in Tokyo and Hong Kong.

 Alex’s experience includes captaining the England U20 side that featured Owen Farrell, Joe Launchbury and Mako Vunipola and reached the final of the 2011 IRB Junior Championship, which they lost 33-25 to New Zealand in Padova.